peteroupc/peteroupc.github.io/colorgen.md

 <a id=Color_Collections></a>
 ### Color Collections

 If each color in a color map has a name, number, or code associated with it, the color map is also called a _color collection_.
 Examples of names are "red", "vivid green", "orange", and "5RP 5/6"<sup>[(29)](#Note29)</sup>.
-It's outside the scope of this document to provide a survey of color collections, but some of them are discussed in some detail in my [colors tutorial for the HTML 3D Library](https://peteroupc.github.io/html3dutil/tutorial-colors.html#What_Do_Some_Colors_Look_Like).
+It's outside the scope of this document to provide a survey of color collections or color atlases, but some of them are discussed in some detail in my [colors tutorial for the HTML 3D Library](https://peteroupc.github.io/html3dutil/tutorial-colors.html#What_Do_Some_Colors_Look_Like).

 Converting a color (such as an RGB color) to a color name is equivalent to&mdash;
-- retrieving the name keyed to that color in a hash table, or returning an error if that color doesn't exist in the hash table, or
+- retrieving the name keyed to that color in a hash table (or returning an error if that color doesn't exist in the hash table), or
 - finding the [nearest color](#Nearest_Colors) to that color among the named colors, and returning the color found this way (and/or that color's name).<sup>[(27)](#Note27)</sup>

 Converting a color name to a color is equivalent to retrieving the color keyed to that name (or optionally, its lower-cased form) in a hash table, or returning an error if no such color exists.<sup>[(27)](#Note27)</sup>